In-medium electromagnetic form factors of pseudoscalar mesons from the quark model: Numerical results

 \subsection{In-medium pion EMFFs}

-In Fig.~\ref{fig:ffqq}, we present the results of the pion EMFF for a few different nuclear densities, comparing with experimental data in free space~\cite{Amendolia:1984nz, JeffersonLabFpi:2000nlc,JeffersonLab:2008jve}.
-The upper and lower panels in Fig.~\ref{fig:ffqq} respectively illustrate $F_\pi(Q^2)$ and $Q^2 F_\pi(Q^2)$.
+In Fig.~\ref{fig:ffqq}, we present the results of the pion EMFF for a few different nuclear densities, comparing with experimental data~\cite{Amendolia:1984nz, JeffersonLabFpi:2000nlc,JeffersonLab:2008jve} and recent lattice QCD data~\cite{Ding:2024lfj} in free space.
+The upper and lower panels in Fig.~\ref{fig:ffqq} respectively illustrate $F_\pi(Q^2)$ and $Q^2 F_\pi(Q^2)$ plotted up to $Q^2=6$ GeV$^2$, which is the highest accessible $Q^2$ point at JLab.
 It is worth noting that we display only the positively charged pion ($\pi^+$) results.
 In free space, the results for the pion EMFF in the low-$Q^2$ region exhibit good agreement with the existing experimental data~\cite{Amendolia:1984nz, JeffersonLabFpi:2000nlc,JeffersonLab:2008jve}, which indicates the reliability of the model to apply to the nuclear medium.
+However, at $Q^2$ around 4–6 GeV$^2$, there is some discrepancy with lattice QCD~\cite{Ding:2024lfj}, although this should be tested in the upcoming JLab experiment.

-When examining the pion EMFF in SNM, only the scalar potential influences the in-medium modifications, as the light quark and antiquark vector potentials cancel out.
-As the nuclear density increases, the fall-off of the pion EMFF becomes more pronounced.
-This is consistent with the expected behavior of the increased interactions with the nuclear medium, leading to the larger spatial charge distributions in the pion.
-This aspect will be further explored in Sec.~\ref{sec:rad}, where we delve into the density dependence of the charge radius.
+When examining the pion EMFF in symmetric nuclear matter (SNM), only the scalar potential influences the in-medium modifications, as the light quark and antiquark vector potentials cancel each other out.
+In Eq.~\eqref{eq:emff_eequal}, the operator is given by two terms

+where the value of $m_q^{*2}$ is reduced in the nuclear medium due to the scalar potential.
+However, the first term, corresponding to the transverse motion of the quark, is not modified in the medium.
+Therefore, even though $m_q^*$ is significantly modified in the medium, the nuclear modifications to the EMFF are constrained, but remain significant in the low-$Q^2$ region.
+The upper panel of Fig.~\ref{fig:ffqq} clearly shows that the difference $|F_\pi^* - F_\pi|$ reaches its maximum in the low $Q^2$ region, around 0.5–1.0 GeV$^2$, while at higher $Q^2$, the differences become less pronounced.
+The results are reflected in the lower panel of Fig.~\ref{fig:ffqq}, where $Q^2 F_\pi(Q^2)$ converges at large $Q^2$, indicating that the impact of medium effects diminishes at higher momentum transfers (asymptotic QCD region).

+As nuclear density increases, the pion EMFF exhibits a more pronounced fall-off, particularly in the low-$Q^2$ region, as illustrated in Fig.~\ref{fig:ffqq}.
+At $\rho/\rho_0=1$ or 1.5, the in-medium EMFF decreases more rapidly than the experimental data near $Q^2=0$, as shown in the inset of Fig.~\ref{fig:ffqq}.
+In this region, the experimental measurements are quite precise, allowing clear distinction of medium modifications to the EMFFs.
+Consequently, the pion’s charge radius undergoes significant changes, increasing to approximately 1.45 times its value in free space, with $\expval{r^{*2}_\pi} = 0.897 \,\text{fm}^2$ at $\rho/\rho_0 = 1$, which is significantly larger than the experimental value of $0.427(10) \,\text{fm}^2$ in free space~\cite{Amendolia:1986ui}.
+The density dependence of this modification will be further discussed in Sec.~\ref{sec:rad}.